 Importantly, veterans do not need a formal diagnosis to begin receiving mental health care through the VA.
 If you are enrolled in VA healthcare, you can request a mental health appointment directly.
 Many VA facilities also offer same-day mental health access for urgent needs.
 If you are not enrolled, the process of enrolling is straightforward and can often be completed online or with the help of a service officer at your local veterans post.

 The VA's evidence-based treatments for PTSD, including Cognitive Processing Therapy and Prolonged Exposure Therapy, are considered the gold standard in the field.
 These treatments have been extensively researched and shown to produce significant improvement in the majority of veterans who complete them.
-The VA also offers newer treatments including EMDR (Eye Movement Desensitization and Reprocessing) and, in some locations, clinical trials for emerging therapies.
+The VA also offers newer treatments including EMDR (Eye Movement Desensitization and Reprocessing) and, in some locations, clinical trials for emerging therapies like virtual reality exposure therapy for combat trauma.

 Vet Centers: A Different Approach